2006 Mumbai train bombings: Statements in response

 Various senior political figures from India and around the world condemned the attacks.
 In India, Prime Minister Dr. Manmohan Singh was quick to call for calm in Mumbai, while President Dr. A. P. J. Abdul Kalam, Railways Minister Lalu Prasad Yadav, and president of the Indian National Congress Sonia Gandhi also issued statements regarding the bombings in Mumbai.
 Officials from other nations offered their condolences to those affected by the bombings.
 Officials from Pakistan, which has long feuded with India, and the United Kingdom, which was the target of similar attacks the previous July, were among those who denounced the attacks in Mumbai as well as terrorism as a whole.

 Memorial service

-A memorial service was held in Mumbai on 18 July at 6:25 p.m. local time— exactly one week after the blasts.
+A memorial service was held in Mumbai on 18 July at 6:25 p.m.
+Indian Standard Time— exactly one week after the blasts.
 President Abdul Kalam, his hand raised to his forehead in salute, led the two-minute silence as people lit candles and placed wreaths at Mahim station, one of the seven places on the suburban rail network hit by bombs.
 Sirens sounded across Mumbai marking the memorial service.
 People gathered at the site of the blasts, in railway stations on the city's Western Line, traffic came to a halt, It interrupted films and observed a moment of silence to pay homage to the victims.